tamberg/pi-etherpad/README.md

 # Pi Etherpad
-Host Etherpad Lite, a collaborative text editor, on a Pi 3.
+Host Etherpad (Lite), a collaborative text editor, on a Pi 3 B+.

 > Note: We assume your computer runs MacOS.